Latest News

 Dalton Kincaid player page

-Buffalo Bills QB Josh Allen (hand) fully participated in practice Thursday, Oct.
-24.
+Buffalo Bills QB Josh Allen (foot) was limited in practice on Thursday, Dec.
+25.

 Link to storyJosh Allen player page